Welcome to Exploring!

 Exploring’s Adult Leaders and You

 Exploring’s adult leaders provide leadership at the unit, district, council, and national levels.
 Many are parents of Explorers.
-Each participating organization establishes a unit committee, which operates its Exploring unit, selects leadership, and provides support for a quality program.
+Each participating organization establishes a unit committee, which operates its Exploring unit, selects leadership and provides support for a quality program.
 Unit committees depend on parents for membership and assistance.

-The unit committee selects the post advisor or club sponsor, subject to approval of the head of the participating organization and of Learning for Life.
+The unit committee selects the post advisor or club sponsor, subject to the approval of the head of the participating organization and of Learning for Life.
 Adult leaders must be good role models because our children’s values and lives will be influenced by that adult.
 You need to know your child’s adult leaders and be involved in the unit committee’s activities so you can evaluate and help direct that influence.

 Exploring uses an interactive program to promote character development, citizenship training, and career education for every participant.
 You can help by encouraging attendance, attending meetings for parents, and assisting when called upon to help.